Skip to main content

 Housewarming appetizers your guests (and you) are going to love

-Spinach Balls
+Spinach balls

 This recipe has a lot of ingredients, but it makes a lot, too.
 You’ll be able to serve some at your party and keep the rest in the freezer for when unexpected guests stop by.
-Hint: you can make these days before your housewarming party and place them on a cookie sheet in your freezer until firm.
+Hint: You can make these days before your housewarming party and place them on a cookie sheet in your freezer until firm.
 Place in plastic freezer bags or containers and thaw slightly before baking.

 Ingredients:

-• 2 10-oz. packages of chopped spinach
+• 2 10-ounce packages of chopped spinach

 • 3 cups herbed stuffing mix, crumbs (not cubed)